News

 Contact

 Year end 2022 - ElegAnt Solutions hereby announces to phase out its business activities as from 2023, due to a major decline in orders in the course of the covid plandemic.
 ElegAnt Solutions already deleted its LinkedIn account earlier this year in response to the platform's censorship of a number of key critical posts.
-ElegAnt Solutions would like to thank its clients for their trust and support over the past 18 years!
+ElegAnt Solutions hereby would like to thank its clients for their trust and support over the past 18 years!

 February 2019 - Antennas have losses, causing part of the RF power to be dissipated rather than radiated.
 As antennas shrink in size, and often are integrated on lossy pcb, their 'radiation efficiency' is challenged.
 Not many think of antennas as getting 'hot', but antennas really do warm up in transmit operation.
 ElegAnt Solutions has started investigating how to measure the radiation efficiency of electrically (and also physically) small antennas.